mozilla/open-leadership-framework/_articles/whitepaper.md

 - Jim Whitehurst, CEO of [RedHat](https://www.redhat.com/en/explore/the-open-organization-book), oversees an “inclusive” decision-making process that provides employees with the opportunity to weigh in on decisions that affect them and to get all the information they need to address their concerns before giving feedback.
 (Whitehurst, 2014).

-This white paper will help you understand, adapt, and use Open Leadership practices to further your work in the Internet health movement and beyond.
+This white paper will help you understand, adapt, and use open leadership practices to further your work in the Internet health movement and beyond.

-Together, we can use the principles and practices of Open Leadership to build a healthy Internet reflective of the society we want to see in the world.
+Together, we can use the principles and practices of open leadership to build a healthy Internet reflective of the society we want to see in the world.
 We are glad to be doing this work alongside you.
 Welcome to the Mozilla Network!

+## Who and what is this white paper for?

+This white paper is for anyone who shares our passion for openness, working open, and open leadership.
+It is meant for readers from both technical and non-technical backgrounds who want to use open leadership as a means to improve their work, help their communities, and further their personal and professional growth.

+We're asking readers who share our interest in open leadership to help us create a framework of open leadership principles, practices, and skills that describe how and why to apply them for the benefit of communities, contributors, and projects.

+This white paper represents our best effors to develop a framework for open leadership that we will use later to

+- Develop an Open Leadership Map.
+This will be some kind of illustrated tool people can use to explore the principles, practices, and skills defined below and to find curriculum and programming connected to each of those.
+- Develop an open leadership curriculum aligned with map.
+- Develop programming and events aligned with the map.

+The white paper is meant to be a framework and foundation for later work, and, as such, it is not meant to be a practical guide or curriculum just yet.

-## What Is Open?
+## What is open?

 Openness includes deals and practices that any kind of community, project, or organization can practice.

 These three principles help define openness:

 - **Understanding:** You make the work accessible and clear.
-- **Extensibility:** You make the work easy to adapt, reproduce, and share.
+- **Sharing:** You make the work easy to adapt, reproduce, and share.
 - **Participation & inclusion:** You build shared ownership and agency with contributors through accountability, equity, and transparency to make the work inviting, relevant,  safe, and sustainable for all.

+We believe that it is important to work intentionally and mindfully towards ***Understanding***.
+Here, ***Understanding*** means not only being accessible, but also being transparent in how a community or project is structured, how it makes decisions and does it work, and how it shares that work and news about it with contributors and users.

+We beieve that it is important to ensure the ***Sharing*** of an open community or project.
+The value of openness comes in large part from how it empowers others to adapt and continue the work they contrbiuted to for their own uses and the uses of their networks and communities outside any original project.

+We believe that any efforts a community. leader, or project makes towards inclusion must include authentic, significant, and valuable opportunities for participation, contribution and leadership.
+To make that belief an explicit part of the map and its design, we paired ***participation & inclusion***.

-At its core, being “open” is about structuring any project or organization, technical or not, to invite the widest possible diversity of contributors.
+At its core, being “open” is about structuring any project or organization, technical or not, to invite the widest possible diversity of contributors from outside your organization's boundaries.
 Who are contributors?
 People who give time, expertise, and labor to a project.
 A project that supports diverse contributors creates an inclusive community of people working together because of the interests and passions they share.
-That community includes new “insiders” who may have once felt like they were “outsiders.”
+That community includes new “insiders” who may have once felt like they were “outsiders” - people outside of a community, organization, or project's notional boundaries who join a project because of shared expertise, interests, and passions.

+Some projects need specific skill sets and define more narrow contribution pathways.
+There's a tension in such projects between aspirations of inclusivity and the details of the project.
+Open leaders strive to collaborate with their communities to imagine and make concrete as many authentic, valuable opportunities as possible for potential participants.

 Open projects also return value to their contributors to compensate them somehow for their work.
 Open practices like shared decision-making, conflict-resolution, and mentorship help people feel welcome, safe, and inspired.

 Furthermore, when a project is fully open it invites contributions from anyone.
 Open projects share their processes, workflows, and outcomes through accessible platforms and open licensing.
 This kind of sharing is what we traditionally mean when we talk about an open project.
 It maximizes impact by clearing some obstacles, like cost, out of your users’ way.
 It also encourages and incentivizes adoption by letting users change and build off your work to better suit their needs, amplifying the usefulness and reach of your project through new and unexpected user-generated outcomes.